Ley789/SimpleRayTracer/Thesis/thesis.md

 be a function that can calculate a intersection between the primitive and a ray.
-That means primitives can be of various types, from simple geometric shapes like sphere, cubes, trianles,..., to complex parametric patches like the Bezier patches and other complex shapes as long as there exist a intersection function.
+That means primitives can be of various types, from simple geometric shapes like sphere, cubes, trianles,..., to complex parametric patches like the Bézier patches and other complex shapes as long as there exist a intersection function.
 The flexibility of primitives allows to represent shapes with full accuracy.
 Although using multiple kinds of primitives does not limit the kinds of scenes that can be rendered.
 Like mentioned in the chapter [Rasterization][]